 This keeps balance with your body’s stored water in your body, and excess will typically just be peed out of your body.

 When this gets out of whack, you will start to feel it first in the following ways:

 - Muscle weakness, spasms or cramps

-This is why you need to make sure that when you are sweating hard out on the trail that you feel the need to eat salty foods, your body is signaling it is not right and you need it ASAP.
+This is why you need to ensure that when you are sweating hard out on the trail that you feel the need to eat salty foods, your body is signaling it is not right and you need it ASAP.

 - Muscle damage

 Health.gov here has a large array of foods you should look at to get a good potassium value.
 I would suggest beans and other matches for hiking foods primarily.

 When you think about magnesium you can think of issues with muscles twitching and restless legs, when this is starting to happen you need to look at evaluating foods and making sure to get more magnesium in when you get into town.

 - muscle cramps

 - personality changes